3rd Battalion, 7th Marines: Korean War

 The battalion was reactivated 11 September 1950 at Kobe, Japan and assigned to the 1st Marine Division.
 They deployed in September 1950 to the South Korea and participated in the Inchon-Seoul.
 Following the recapture of Seoul, the 1st Marine Division was pulled out of northwest Korea and sailed to the east coast where they landed at Wonsan in late October and began to march north towards the Yalu River.

 The battalion was in Yudam-ni on the evening of 27–28 November 1950 when the Battle of Chosin Reservoir began.
 On the first evening, the Marines of "How Company" were overwhelmed on Hill 1403 by waves of Chinese attackers and were eventually ordered to pull back by the commanding officer (CO), Lieutenant Colonel William Harris The battalion continued to fight on the hills around Yudam-ni for the next few days until 1 December when the 5th Marines and 7th Marines were ordered to fight their way back to the 1st Marine Division's main perimeter at Hagaru-ri.
-The 300+ remaining members of 3/7 provided the rearguard for the two regiments as they brok eout to Hagaru-ri and were the last Marines to leave the perimeter at Yudam-ni as it was being overrun by Chinese forces 3/7 consolidated with the rest of the division at Hagaru-ri and took part in the fighting breakout towards Koto-ri where, on 7 December, all of the 1st Marine Division's regiments were together for the first time since the landing at Wonsan in October Of note during the battle, on the morning before their arrival at the Koto-ri perimeter, the battalion's CO, who during the battle was described as "coming apart" and having an "emotional breakdown and collapse", disappeared and was never seen again.
+The 300+ remaining members of 3/7 provided the rearguard for the two regiments as they broke out to Hagaru-ri and were the last Marines to leave the perimeter at Yudam-ni as it was being overrun by Chinese forces 3/7 consolidated with the rest of the division at Hagaru-ri and took part in the fighting breakout towards Koto-ri where, on 7 December, all of the 1st Marine Division's regiments were together for the first time since the landing at Wonsan in October Of note during the battle, on the morning before their arrival at the Koto-ri perimeter, the battalion's CO, who during the battle was described as "coming apart" and having an "emotional breakdown and collapse", disappeared and was never seen again.
 After the withdrawal from Chosin the 1st Marine Division was evacuated from Hungnam.

 During the rest of the war 3/7 took part in the fighting on the East Central Front and then the Western Front of the Jamestown Line.
 In October 1951 it performed the first battalion sized combat helicopter air assault in history in Operation Bumblebee.
 After the war the battalion participated in the defense of the Korean Demilitarized Zone, July 1953 to March 1955.